 - Fill-out Paperwork.
 When you arrive at your first appointment there are a few papers that we will have you fill-out: Medical History, Patient Information Form, Financial Policy Form, and HIPAA Compliance Notice.
 NOTE: If you would like to save time at your appointment, you are invited to download and complete these forms prior to coming into our office.

-- Medical History Form –
+- Medical History Form – Brief overview of past medical history.

 - Patient Information Form – Name, Address, Insurance Information, Emergency Contact, Name of Referring Dentist.